samfisherirl/Jinja-Pywebview-BS-GUIs-without-Flask/README.md

 ![image](https://user-images.githubusercontent.com/98753696/221055533-0f7fc5b9-58af-41db-9af6-39a8a9712ffc.png)

-See data table example for full code.
+See <a href="https://github.com/samfisherirl/Pywebview-and-Jinja2-with-CSS-and-JS-loader-template/tree/main/data_table_example">data table example for full code</a>.
 In snippets, How the above data is created and displayed in python:

  ![image](https://user-images.githubusercontent.com/98753696/221068841-15e4d2bd-c091-48c9-84cf-5a518d659b93.png)